wenckerm1lder/Rgstry-roof/README.md

 | --local                 | -l | List only locally available 'cincan' tools.
 Excludes --remote or -r
 | --remote                | -r | List remotely available 'cincan' tools.
 Excludes --local or -l

-Size will be here always included in JSON regardless is it used with it or not.
+Size will be here always included in JSON regardless is it used with argument or not.

 | Specific to `list versions` |    | Description
 |-------------------------|----|-------------|